Trump and allies try to redefine racism by casting White men as victims

 “The fact that he’s willing to make a promise at the outset, that it must be a Black woman, I got to say that’s offensive,” Cruz said on his podcast.
 Biden is “saying, ‘If you’re a White guy, tough luck.
 If you’re a White woman, tough luck.
 You don’t qualify.’ ”

-Hardaway and her sister Rochelle “Silk” Richardson — Black live-stream hosts made famous for their profligate praise of Trump and appearances at his rallies — said Biden’s Supreme Court announcement was a play at “identity politics” that threatened to upend the court.
+Hardaway and her sister Rochelle “Silk” Richardson, the Black live-stream hosts made famous for their profligate praise of Trump and appearances at his rallies, said Biden’s Supreme Court announcement was a play at “identity politics” that threatened to upend the institution.

-“They did it with Kamala Harris, and now they’re about to do it with the Supreme Court,” Hardaway said, speaking of Biden’s choice to make a Black woman his running mate.
+“They did it with Kamala Harris, and now they’re about to do it with the Supreme Court,” Hardaway said, speaking of Biden’s choice to make a Black woman his running mate for the 2020 election.
 “When you’re gonna pick somebody, they need to be qualified.
 When we look at affirmative action, to me that is racist, it is racism, toward anybody whether you’re White or Black.”

 Officials in Biden’s White House have pushed back against such claims.
 Biden has said his administration and his executive actions will reflect the diversity of the country he leads.
 His defenders have pointed out the unfiltered praise conservatives heaped on Trump when he nominated Amy Coney Barrett, a White woman, to the Supreme Court.

 White House press secretary Jen Psaki noted at Tuesday’s news briefing that Cruz called Barrett an “amazing role model for little girls” during her confirmation hearing.
 “He said it symbolized the unique American opportunity,” Psaki said.
 “There is no outcry around that.”

-The back-and-forth reflects deep schisms about what, if anything, needs to be done to ensure that everyone has access to opportunity in America, divisions that largely split on partisan grounds.
+The back and forth reflects deep schisms about what, if anything, needs to be done to ensure that everyone has access to opportunity in America, divisions that largely split on partisan grounds.

-According to an August 2021 Pew study on such divisions, 77 percent of Republicans believe little or nothing needs to be done to ensure equal rights for all Americans, regardless of their racial or ethnic backgrounds.
+According to a Pew Research study last year on such divisions, 77 percent of Republicans believe little or nothing needs to be done to ensure equal rights for all Americans, regardless of their racial or ethnic backgrounds.
 Among Democrats, 74 percent said a lot more needs to be done to achieve racial equity.

 Even the Anti-Defamation League, long viewed as an arbiter of the line between free speech and hate speech, has struggled with the cultural division, narrowing its definition of racism a few years ago to focus on acts against people of color, then broadening it this week to include other marginalized groups.

 For some White voters, experts say, efforts to give certain groups added help can be seen as unnecessarily onerous and even discriminatory.
-Such views are often deeply held and affect how people — and voting blocs — feel about any number of issues: whether children study racial equity in school, who should get food stamps, whether an implicit bias seminar at work is a waste of time.
+Such views are often deeply held and affect how people — and voting blocs — feel about any number of issues, such as whether children study racial equity in school, who should receive food stamps, or whether an implicit bias seminar at work is a waste of time.

 Other Trump allies have wrapped themselves in the rhetoric and symbolism of equality movements to make political points, specifically when it comes to vaccine and mask mandates.
-Robert Kennedy Jr., a former Trump adviser who has long spread misinformation about vaccines, recently invoked Anne Frank in suggesting that Jews had more freedoms during the Holocaust than unvaccinated Americans do now, comments for which he later apologized.
-Lynne Patton, a Trump adviser, posted a picture on Instagram of a Black man sitting at a lunch counter, surrounded by jeering White men, one of whom says “We don’t allow unvaccinated folk in here.”
+Robert Kennedy Jr., a former Trump adviser who has spread misinformation about vaccines, recently invoked Anne Frank in suggesting that Jews had more freedoms during the Holocaust than unvaccinated Americans do now, comments for which he later apologized.

-Patton, who is Black, wrote in the caption: “[T]hose who support racist and unconstitutional mandates in 2022 WILL BE JUDGED BY HISTORY just as those who supported them 60 YEARS AGO are judged today.”
+Lynne Patton, a Trump adviser, posted a picture on Instagram of a Black man sitting at a lunch counter, surrounded by jeering White men, one of whom says, “We don’t allow unvaccinated folk in here.”
+Patton, who is Black, wrote in the caption, “those who support racist and unconstitutional mandates in 2022 WILL BE JUDGED BY HISTORY just as those who supported them 60 YEARS AGO are judged today.”

-The rhetoric around racism is likely to intensify as the midterm elections approach, said Michael Fauntroy, the founding director of the Race, Politics, and Policy Center at George Mason University.
+The rhetoric around racism is likely to intensify as the midterm elections approach, said Michael Fauntroy, the founding director of the Race, Politics and Policy Center at George Mason University.

-“Conservative political strategy, at this time, is really about … keeping flames fired up to keep their base sufficiently inflamed, so that when it comes time to vote, they’ll vote their anger rather than their hope,” Fauntroy said.
-“It was critical race theory last month, [the Supreme Court] is the thing this month, it will be something else next month.”
+“Conservative political strategy at this time is really about … keeping flames fired up to keep their base sufficiently inflamed, so that when it comes time to vote, they’ll vote their anger rather than their hope,” Fauntroy said.
+“It was critical race theory last month … it will be something else next month.”

-For some liberal activists, those months will be spent resisting the urge to engage in Twitter wars and public diatribes against people seeking to redefine what racism is, said Nsé Ufot, chief executive of the New Georgia Project, a voter engagement and mobilization group.
+For some liberal activists, the time leading up to the midterm elections will be spent resisting the urge to engage in Twitter wars and public diatribes against people seeking to redefine what racism is, said Nsé Ufot, chief executive of the New Georgia Project, a voter engagement and mobilization group.

 In a recent call with allies, the topic of Biden’s Supreme Court pick came up, with corresponding advice to not engage on an issue that animates White conservative voters but not Black or liberal ones.

-“We need to remember that disinformation and fear that drives the other side particularly around issues like critical race theory, do not equally drive Black voters,” Ufot said in an interview.
+“We need to remember that disinformation and fear that drives the other side, particularly around issues like critical race theory, do not equally drive Black voters,” Ufot said in an interview.
 “We have to stop being reactive to talking points that motivate other audiences while ignoring the issues that actually matter to Black voters.”